 Office Hours: By appointment

-Claus Langfred is the area chair and an associate professor within the management area in the School of Business at George Mason University.
-He received his PhD in organization behavior from the Kellogg Graduate School of Business at Northwestern University in 1998, and spent numerous years working at the Olin School of Business at Washington University before joining the School of Business at George Mason University.
+Claus Langfred is the area chair and an associate professor within the management area in the Costello College of Business at George Mason University.
+He received his PhD in organization behavior from the Kellogg Graduate School of Business at Northwestern University in 1998, and spent numerous years working at the Olin School of Business at Washington University before joining the Costello College of Business at George Mason University.

 Langfred is extremely curious about the design and performance of teams, and his research has focused primarily on understanding the complex relationships between team design, dynamics and performance.
 This includes not only how team design can affect team dynamics, but also how team dynamics can affect team design.
 As such, this research is particularly relevant to self-managing and autonomous teams.

 He has published research on the allocation of autonomy within teams, the effects of cohesiveness and norms, the interplay between autonomy and trust, as well as the effects of trust and conflict on team design.
 This research has appeared in such journals as the Academy of Management Journal, the Journal of Applied Psychology, the Journal of Organizational Behavior, the Journal of Management, Small Group Research, and others.